ric-sar/conda_cheatsheet/README.md

 ```

 # Activate or deactivate environment
 After setup many environments maybe you need a command to activate or deactivate a particular one.
-The commands are pretty straight forward, use ```activate``` command followed by the ```ENVNAME``` to activate an environment:
+The commands are pretty straight forward, use ```activate``` command followed by the ```$ENVNAME``` to activate an environment:
 ```
-conda activate ENVNAME
+conda activate $ENVNAME
 ```
 Instead, if you want to deactivate the environment just type ```deactivate``` command followed by the ```ENVNAME```:
 ```
-conda deactivate ENVNAME
+conda deactivate $ENVNAME
 ```

 If you want to deactivate and environment and activate another one you don't really need to deactivate the environment first but you can actually activate the environment by just using the ```activate``` command, the previous environment will be deactivated.